MCMC Parameter Fitting

 param_defs: Sequence[ParamDef], # Parameter definitions

-sampler: str = "dynesty", # Sampler algorithm
+sampler: str = "emcee", # Sampler algorithm

 top_k: int = 10, # Number of best fits to return